-16. Outcomes
+16.OUTCOMES

-- 16.1 The outcomes of all EQ-Arts quality assurance and quality enhancement reviews will be a report written by international subject specialists in the CPAD sector.
-All such reports will be permanently lodged in the public domain via the EQ-Arts website. - All reports will identify areas of good practice, potential areas for further development and perceived weaknesses.
-Accreditation and Validation reports will, additionally, include a formal recommendation on the accreditation/validation outcomes along with any conditions or requirements that may, or may not, be attached to these.
+- 16.1 The outcomes of all EQ-Arts quality assessment and quality enhancement reviews will be a report written by the review team secretary supported by international subject specialists in the CPAD sector.
+All such reports will be permanently lodged in the public domain via the EQ-Arts website and DEQAR (whilst on the Register). - 16.2 All reports will identify areas of good practice, potential areas for further development and perceived weaknesses.
+Assessment and Enhancement reports will, additionally, include a formal recommendation on the accreditation/revalidation outcomes along with any conditions or requirements that may, or may not, be attached to these.
 Should there be any conditions these will be realistically achievable and expressed in such a way that makes clear the timescales for this and what is expected.
 The institution will have the prerogative to determine what may be the best means to achieve these conditions.
 If such conditions are not met within the timescales set out, then the recommendation may be not to recommend accreditation or continue validation. - 16.3 Once a review has been concluded the commissioning Institution will have 10 days to register any Complaint concerning EQ-Arts service delivery.
-Irrespective of any Complaint being received, the preparation of the final report will continue to proceed through the following stages: - The Review Team Chair will deliver a draft report, agreed with the Review Team, to EQ-Arts Board for comment; - The draft report will then be made available to the commissioning institution to identify any errors of fact; - The draft report, along with any responses from the commissioning Institution will go back to the Review Team for preparation of a final draft; - The final draft report will be endorsed by EQ-Arts Board for its approval to release the documentation before being published on the EQ-Arts website; - The commissioning institution will receive a final draft of the report.
-It is at this point, that the Institution may choose to invoke the EQ-Arts Appeals Procedure.
-If an appeal is received, then the process will be halted until the Appeal is resolved.
+Irrespective of any Complaint being received, the preparation of the final report will continue to proceed through the following stages: - The Review Team Chair will deliver a draft Report, co-written with the Review Secretary and agreed with the Review Team, to the Executive Office.
+The Executive Office asks the Chair of the Enhancement and Accreditation Sub-Committee (EAS-C) to appoint two Critical Readers (drawn from among the Board membership), to form an Enhancement and Accreditation Panel (EAP) to undertake a judicious review of the Report.
+The responsibility of the EAP is to ensure that the set of judgements on levels of compliance reached by the Review Team are securely underpinned by the evidence presented in respect of each of the EQ-Arts standards.
+In the case of accreditation reports, the EAP also ensure that the overall proposed decision is consistent with EQ-Arts process for Review outcomes as described in Diagram A (P19). - The EAP then prepares and submits a report of its findings to the Board [1], that specifies any necessary revisions that the Review Team are required to make to the Report prior to the draft Report being sent to the institution for fact checking.
+In the case of Accreditation Reports, the EAP also make (in its report) a recommendation to the Board with regard to the overall decision on the accreditation of the provision and on the timeframe in which the institution must satisfactorily meet any specified conditions.